Fricco83/Responsive-website-with-sass/README.md

-# Responsive-website-with-sass
+**Quite simple, yet nice looking website built with sass.**

-#Used sass syntax instead of scss one.
+Used sass syntax instead of scss one.
-#Created very basic grid (works for this project fine)
+Made a very basic grid system